2020s European rearmament: Military inefficacy

 By early 2024, there were significant disparities among NATO member states.
 Of the alliance's 32 members, only 18 had achieved or committed to reaching the agreed-upon target of spending 2% of GDP on defence.
 This represented a marked decrease from historical Cold War spending levels, when European NATO members typically allocated between 3% and 5% of their national GDP to defence expenditures.
 Areas described as lacking included integrated anti-aircraft defence systems and deep precision strike capabilities deemed inadequate for contemporary threats, as well as significant vulnerabilities in command and control infrastructure and logistical systems.
 These deficiencies emerged despite the adoption of new regional defence plans at the 2023 Vilnius NATO summit.

 Despite promised commitments to increased military spending by European leaders, many European nations failed to convert their pledges into concrete manufacturing contracts.
 This hampered the expansion of defence manufacturing capabilities necessary for both supporting Ukraine against Russia's invasion and replenishing NATO's own military stocks.
 Nations along NATO's eastern flank demonstrated greater urgency in military modernisation efforts, while European nations further west generally showed less immediacy in their approach to defence spending and capability development.

 Analysis from the European Defence Agency identified that lack of cooperation between member states resulted in annual inefficiencies of approximately €25 billion.
 Despite EU members collectively spending roughly one-third of U.S. defence expenditures, their combined capabilities amounted to only about 10% of American military capacity.
 Member nations also faced challenges regarding the allocation of resources between defence spending and social welfare programs, especially among nations such as Germany with ongoing economic crises.

+On April 22, 2026, Germany unveiled its first standalone military strategy since the Second World War, titled "Verantwortung für Europa" (Responsibility for Europe), presented by Defence Minister Boris Pistorius.
+The package included a new capability profile, a personnel growth plan targeting expansion from 185,000 active-duty soldiers to 260,000 by the mid-2030s alongside a reserve buildup to at least 200,000, and an administrative reform agenda comprising 153 concrete measures.